nirnaykulshreshtha/asty/dev-notebook.md

 Context: The header navigation had too many items (10 links), making it cluttered and overwhelming for users.
 Only essential navigation should remain in the header, with secondary links moved to the footer for better organization and user experience.

-Changes:
+- Changes:
   - **Navigation Split** (`src/components/pages/home/types.ts`):
-  - Created `PRIMARY_NAV_ITEMS` array with 5 essential items: Vault, Why Asty, Membership, How It Works, Trust
-  - Created `SECONDARY_NAV_ITEMS` array with 5 secondary items: Benefits, Tokenomics, Roadmap, FAQ, Community
+    - Replaced primary set with sections that remain on the homepage after redesign: Introducing, How It Works, Early Membership, Tokenomics, Roadmap
+    - Trimmed secondary links to only currently visible anchors: FAQ, Community, Whitepaper placeholder in footer
-  - Maintained `NAV_ITEMS` export for backward compatibility (combines both arrays)
+    - Maintained `NAV_ITEMS` export for mobile menu parity (primary + secondary)
-- **Header Simplification** (`src/components/pages/home/Header.tsx`):
+  - **Header Refresh** (`src/components/pages/home/Header.tsx`):
-  - Updated to use `PRIMARY_NAV_ITEMS` instead of full `NAV_ITEMS` for desktop navigation
-  - Desktop nav now shows 5 key items (reduced from original 10)
-  - Mobile menu still uses full `NAV_ITEMS` for complete navigation
-  - Updated documentation to reflect essential navigation approach
+    - Updated documentation to call out the new primary nav ordering
+    - Desktop nav now mirrors the revised primary list
+    - Logging remains untouched for traceability
-- **Footer Enhancement** (`src/components/pages/home/Footer.tsx`):
+  - **Footer Refresh** (`src/components/pages/home/Footer.tsx`):
-  - Added "Quick Links" section displaying all `SECONDARY_NAV_ITEMS`
-  - Restructured footer into three columns: Branding, Quick Links, Social Links
-  - Secondary navigation items now available in footer as an organized quick reference
-  - Updated documentation to reflect new footer structure
+    - Revised documentation to reference the leaner quick links set
+    - Quick Links now surface FAQ, Community, Whitepaper anchors only
+    - Retained three-column layout and social section

 Features:
 - **Focused Header**: 5 essential navigation items (Vault, Why Asty, Membership, How It Works, Trust)